mweel1/usa_high_level/grants/personal-profile/v2/index.md

 - Job denial
 - Quitting a job

+All job history will be sent to the department of labor (DOL).

 ## Calendar

 You can setup multiple calendars that can be shared and updated between between parties.

+Calendars can be shared using the [public RFID specification](/public-rfid-specification/).

-## Media
+## Media Logs

+All media logs will be sent to your media logs with their media ID.

 All music, videos and books consumed would have to be sent to your media log.
 The media log would include the media-id of the content, along with the URL in which you consumed it, and the % consumed.
 A filter can be set to how much of the media content would have to be consumed to log depending on the users preferences.

+## Media

+You would have a various media categories of media that you purchased that you own which would include:

+- Music
+- Movies
+- TV Shows
+- Books
+- Pod Casts

+## Subscriptions

+All your subscriptions would be available in a single place with a place to cancel them, and a place to link to them depending on the device your on.

 ## Birth Certificate

-Depending on the jurisdiction all birth certificates will be stored with them like they to do, this is typically the state.
-However, when they do create those birth certificates a copy will also be provided to your personal profile so you will have it for your records and it can be used in the market place.
+Birth certificates will be added to the personal profile via licensed hospital management systems.

 ## Sizing Information

-Standards will be create to receive scans of the entire body, where the marketplace and can use it to manufacture and sell goods in custom manufacturing scenarios.
+Standards will be created to take scans of the entire body.
+Once this scan is in your personal profile the marketplace and can use it to manufacture and sell goods in custom manufacturing scenarios.

+## Business Licenses

+All businesses that hire a person must provide their business license as an employee, contractor or owner.

 ## Vehicle Keys

-Keys would be added to the personal profile by oAuth with the manufacturer along any meta-data they required.
+Keys would be added to the personal profile from the vehicle manufacturer along any meta-data they required.

+When you purchase a car you would get an oAuth request which would allow you to authorize to the car manufacturer and receive your keys, a secondary passcode is required when receiving this operation.

 ## Access Control Keys

 Access control keys can be stored to provide access to buildings, hotels and other locations along with meta-data.
+Hotel management systems, and access control systems will have licenses to update these keys.

+Using [rfid](/public-rfid-specification/) these keys can be requested by the header code that is used when storing them.

 ## Signed Documents

-All signed documents would be stored in your signed documents profile via the [e sign agency](/grants/e-sign-agency/).
-Anytime these documents are displayed in the operating system they would include the USA seal frame.
+All signed documents would be stored in your signed documents profile via the licensed document signing companies.
+Anytime these documents are displayed in the operating system they would include the USA seal frame with the date, and all parties that signed the documents.

 ## Vehicle Registration

-When a vehicle is registered at the DMV, the DMV will update your registration.
+When a vehicle is registered at the DMV, the DMV will update your registration in the vehicle section of your personal profile.

 A link will be provided to go to the DMV, login and pay your bill with debit or credit.

 ## Ledger

-This will be a ledger of all bank transactions with receipts and current balance due across all banks.
+This will be a ledger of all bank transactions with receipts and current balance due across all banks with their bank identifier and details that were part of the transaction.

-## Accounts Receivables
+## Bill

-All accounts receivables in the market place will be stored here, a link to cancel subscriptions will be provided.
+All your personal bills will be stored in your personal profile, with:

+- Date due
+- Amount
+- Link to make payments
+- Payee Identification ID

+All bills must have an API to accept a payment with a Payee Identification ID, and a card transaction Id.

+3rd Party Applications can be added to your bills to automatically pay them.

 ## Accounts Payable